hashicorp/terraform-website/content/source/docs/extend/how-terraform-works.html.md

 Terraform Plugins are written in Go and are executable binaries invoked by Terraform Core over RPC.
 Each plugin exposes an implementation for a specific service, such as AWS, or provisioner, such as bash.
-All Providers and Provisioners used in Terraform configurations are plugins, and are executed as a separate process and communicate with the main Terraform binary over an RPC interface.
-Terraform has several Provisioners built-in, while Providers are discovered dynamically as needed (See Discovery below).
+All Providers and Provisioners used in Terraform configurations are plugins.
+They are executed as a separate process and communicate with the main Terraform binary over an RPC interface.
+Terraform has several Provisioners built-in, while Providers are discovered dynamically as needed (See **Discovery** below).
 Terraform Core provides a high-level framework that abstracts away the details of plugin discovery and RPC communication so developers do not need to manage either.